goenzo/the-mighty-18-and-pals/README.md

 There was a funny PayPay (a Japanese digital paying system) sound somewhere ahead.
 Out of nowhere, there was a card of ownership.

-Celo yelled, “make the heroes hundred times stronger!”
+Celo yelled, “make the heroes one hundred times stronger!”

 Polygon yelled, “do your best attack that you can think of!
 In the count of three, “one, two….”